CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Theoretical Analysis

 where $\lti$ is the load $\li$ of each $i$-th worker when $\et$ arrives.
 This term is used to upper bound the variance of $\cbart$ in Theorem~\ref{thm:trifly:var:method}.
 According to the theorem, each worker's contribution to the variance decreases as the storage budget $\budget$ increases, while the contribution increases as more edges, triangles, and Type~1 or 2 triangle pairs (whose discovering probabilities are positively correlated) are assigned to the worker, which matches our intuition.

-\begin{thm}[Variance of \cocos] At any time $t$, the variance of the estimate $\cbart$ of the global triangle count $\globalnum$ in Algorithm~\ref{alg:cocos} is upper bounded by the sum of $\zti$ in each $i$-th worker.
+\begin{thm}[Variance of \cocos] At any time $t$, the variance of the estimate $\cbart$ of the global triangle count $\globalnum$ in Algorithm~\ref{alg:cocos} with a deterministic node mapping function $f$ is upper bounded by the sum of $\zti$ over all workers.
 That is

 \end{thm} \begin{sproof} Let $\cbarit$ be the global triangle count sent from each $i$-th worker to the corresponding aggregator by time $t$.
 Then, by line~\ref{alg:cocos:aggregator:increase:one}, $\cbart = \sum_{i=1}^{\workernum} \cbarit$.
-Since $\cbarit$ of each $i$-th worker is independent from that of the other workers,
+Since $f$ is assumed to be deterministic and the sampling processes of different workers are independent, $\cbarit$ of each $i$-th worker is uncorrelated with that of the other workers.
+Thus, Eq.~\eqref{eq:trifly:method:var:proof:one} holds.